Living with visa uncertainty

 2. Hostages of Uncertainty: Why UK Visa Policy is Jeopardising the Future of Ukrainian Students

-When Marinaarrived in the UK from Dnipro in 2022, she hoped that education would provide her children and herself with a foundation for integration and stability.
+When Marina Murlyan arrived in the UK from Dnipro in 2022, she hoped that education would provide her children and herself with a foundation for integration and stability.
 Today, however, as a PhD candidate at a British university, she observes a sobering reality: the temporary nature of Ukrainian visa schemes is becoming an insurmountable barrier for talented young people.

 In a recent interview, Marina outlined three critical areas where the British system, despite its initial goodwill, is currently failing Ukrainian students.